Orange4Broom/firestore-helper/examples/README.md

 - `user-name-update-example.ts` - Practical example of updating a user's name with real-time list updates
 - `simple-realtime-updates.ts` - **RECOMMENDED APPROACH** - Simplified approach to real-time updates with the `silent` parameter
 - `error-handling-example.ts` - Advanced error handling with custom error types
+- `logging-example.ts` - Demonstrates how to use the debugging and logging system

 ### Advanced Examples by Framework